Faversham: Industrial Revolution and beyond

 Kent is the centre of hop-growing in England, being centred on nearby Canterbury and Faversham has been the home of several breweries.
 The Shepherd Neame Brewery was officially founded in 1698, though brewing activities in Faversham pre-date this.
 The brewery claims to be the oldest in Britain and continues to be family-owned.
 The Rigden brewery was founded in the early 18th century by Edward Rigden.
 It subsequently merged with the Canterbury-based George Beer in 1922 to become George Beer & Rigden before being purchased by the Maidstone based Fremlin's.
 Whitbread bought out Fremlin's in 1967, and closed the Faversham brewery in 1990.
 The site is now a Tesco superstore.
 Shepherd Neame remains a significant regional brewer despite a decline in consumption of traditional bitter beer, producing around 230,000 barrels a year.
 It now also makes India Pale Ale under licence.
 Lieutenant-General Sir Philip Neame, recipient of the Victoria Cross, was born in Faversham and a memorial to him was placed in the town centre in 2014.

 A shipyard was established in Faversham by James Pollock & Sons (Shipbuilders) in 1916 at the request of Lord Fisher, the First Lord of The Admiralty, for manufacturing barges for landing craft.
-Faversham already had a tradition of shipbuilding, and it soon became a major contributor to markets throughout the world, producing vessels such as the Molliette and the Violette, both constructed of concrete.
-Over 1200 ships were built and launched from Faversham between 1916 and 1969.
+Faversham already had a tradition of shipbuilding, and it soon became a major contributor to markets throughout the world, producing vessels such as Molliette and Violette, both constructed of concrete.
+Over 1,200 ships were built and launched from Faversham between 1916 and 1969.

 Faversham Market is still held in the town centre.
 It is now the oldest street market in Kent, dating back over 900 years.
 Monthly markets are also held in Preston Street and Court Street.

 Having been an important thoroughfare since the 12th century, Abbey Street went into decline around the start of the 20th.
 Some buildings on the street adjoining Quay Lane were demolished in 1892 and much of the entire street was intended for demolition as recently as the 1950s, until intervention from the Society for the Protection of Ancient Buildings.
 Local people began a determined fight to restore and preserve the area.